MLDA-Robotics/mlda-barn-2025/Observation.md

   - Make the lidar and the map misalign
   - But limit the curvature of the turn
     - It makes the robot act like an ackermann
+    - Trade-off

+- It is better to make the global planner slow

+- Decrease acceleration is at odd with following the position of the trajectory

 - Constraining the last horizon step